Topological generation of simple algebraic groups: Introduction

 Recall that every finite simple group is $2$-generated.
 With this result in hand, it is natural to ask how the generating pairs for a simple group are distributed across the group; the related problem of determining the existence (and abundance) of generating pairs of elements of prime order has been studied for more than a century.
 In this direction there has been a particular interest in understanding the simple groups that are $(2,3)$-generated, noting that they coincide with the finite simple quotients of the modular group ${\rm PSL}_{2}(\Z) = \Z_2 \ast \Z_3$.
 As far back as 1901, Miller \cite{Miller} proved that every alternating group of degree $n \geqs 9$ is $(2,3)$-generated.
 The main theorem of \cite{LiSh0} states that if $G \ne {\rm PSp}_{4}(q)$ is a finite simple classical or alternating group, then $\mathbb{P}_{2,3}(G) \to 1$ as $|G| \to \infty$, and this result was recently extended to the exceptional groups of Lie type in \cite[Theorem 8]{GLLS} (excluding the Suzuki groups, which do not contain elements of order $3$).
 It is interesting to note that the $4$-dimensional symplectic groups are genuine exceptions (see \cite{LiSh0}):

 Indeed, none of the groups ${\rm PSp}_{4}(p^f)$ with $p \in \{2,3\}$ are $(2,3)$-generated \cite[Theorem 1.6]{LiSh0}.

 For fixed primes $r,s$ (with $s > 2$), the main theorem of \cite{LiSh} states that $\mathbb{P}_{r,s}(G) \to 1$ for all finite simple classical groups $G$ of sufficiently large rank (where the bound on the rank depends on $r$ and $s$) and for all alternating groups of sufficiently large degree.
 Gerhardt \cite[Theorem 1.4]{Ger} has recently proved that if $(G_i)$ is a sequence of linear or unitary groups of fixed rank, where $|G_i| \to \infty$ and each $|G_i|$ divisible by $r$ and $s$, then $\mathbb{P}_{r,s}(G_i) \to 1$.
 An analogous result for exceptional groups of Lie type was established in \cite[Theorem 12]{BGG}.
-As an application of Theorem \ref{t:main2}, we can extend the above results to all finite simple groups.
+As an application of Theorem \ref{t:main2}, we can extend the above results to all finite simple groups (using the earlier work in \cite{LiSh0, LiSh} to reduce the problem to Lie type groups of bounded rank).

 \begin{theorem} Fix primes $r,s$ with $s > 2$ and let $\mathcal{S}_{r,s}$ be the set of finite simple groups whose order is divisible by both $r$ and $s$.
 Let $(G_i)$ be a sequence of simple groups in $\mathcal{S}_{r,s}$ with $|G_i| \to \infty$.
 Then either $\mathbb{P}_{r,s}(G_i) \to 1$, or $(r,s) \in \{ (2,3), (3,3)\}$ and there is an infinite subsequence of groups of the form ${\rm PSp}_{4}(q)$. \end{theorem}